 MU-MIMO doesn't work as well as QCA based products

-Direct Competitors and Related Products
+Competitors and Related Products

-Our editors hand-pick these products using a variety of criteria: they can be direct competitors targeting the same market segment or can be similar devices in terms of size, performance, or features.
+Our editors hand-pick related products using a variety of criteria: direct competitors targeting the same market segment, or devices that are similar in size, performance, or feature sets.

 Might be overkill for most.The Linksys EA9500 Router is a great, powerful, and robust router with killer speeds and a nice looking design.
 It's just beginning to show its age and if all you are looking for is speed, we'd suggest taking a look at other...